redhat-nfvpe/clearwater-rpm/scripts/deploy/README.md

     ansible-playbook deploy.yaml

-The play will create a keypair for you and write the private and public (`.pub`) key files in `keys/`.
-Note that the private key cannot be retrieved after creation, so make sure not to lose the private key file.
-It will then provision the servers and install the necessary packages on them.
+The play will provision a keypair for you and write the private and public (`.pub`) key files in `keys/`.
+Note that the private key cannot be retrieved after creation, so make sure not to lose these files.
+The play will then provision the servers and install the necessary packages on them.

-It is safe to replay the playbook: it will never create additional servers beyond those declared in `topology.yaml`.
+It is safe to replay the playbook, as it will never create additional servers beyond those declared in `topology.yaml`.

 To manually login to the servers use the private key and disable host key checking (something you always want to do when dealing we cloud IP addresses, which might be reused), for example: